Azure/AzureDataLake/docs/GettingStarted.md

     Get-AzureDataLakeAccount

-Note: If you want to access an existing Azure Data Lake account, contact the account's owner.

 #### Create a new account

 If you want to create a new Azure Data Lake account, you can do so through the Portal or PowerShell: